If you are a student with carer responsibilities, you may be eligible to Register for ongoing support for your studies.

 - A letter from a GP verifying your responsibilities, and the impact of your responsibilities on your study.

-This University service may also be helpful to students who are carers.
+University services and resources may also be helpful to students who are carers including.

 - Counselling and Psychological Services